evermoving/SystemCaptioner/README.md

 2. Run SystemCaptioner.exe and follow the instructions.

 Alternatively build the standalone executable yourself using build_portable.py.
-You will need the nvidia_dependencies folder from the standalone .zip.
+You will need the nvidia_dependencies folder from the standalone .zip (/SystemCaptioner/Controller/_internal/nvidia_dependencies) and install all the dependencies using requirements.txt inside a venv first.

 ## Limitations/Troubleshooting

-The captions box might occassionally restart; this is normal.

 If you experienced any issues with System Captioner, let me know in the 'Issues' page of this repo!
 Include the Console window log if possible.